-Booking information
+Key information

 Trainer: Societal Engagement Team

-Book your place now
+Book now

-In this interactive session, you will practice techniques to effectively communicate your research or other scientific content to a range of public audiences.
+In this interactive session, you will practise techniques to effectively communicate your research or other scientific content to a range of public audiences.
 These techniques are applicable to a range of engagement formats; from science festivals to focus groups and activity sheets.
-You will consider both verbal and nonverbal communication, clear messaging, story structure and narrative, and approaches that build trust, remove barriers and make science relevant to your intended audiences.
+You will consider both verbal and nonverbal communication, clear messaging, story structure and narrative, and approaches that build trust, remove barriers and make science relevant and accessible to your intended audiences.

-This masterclass often takes place on the same day as our Core Engagement masterclass to allow you to develop your skills further and build on the ideas from the morning.
+We strongly recommend you attend our Core Engagement masterclass before completing this one.
+They often take place on the same day to allow you to develop your skills further and build ideas across the sessions.

 Key areas covered